By Andrew Catania

-I acquired my vandy from Peavey a few years ago after I recorded a video for one of Peavey’s self-tuning guitars at Namm that received over a million views.
-They asked what I wanted for such a rewarding video and I said there is only one thing- A Vandenberg.
-They had a few left in the vault and luckily there was a raspberry one!
+I acquired my Vandy from Peavey a few years ago after I recorded a video for one of Peavey’s self-tuning guitars at Namm that received over a million views.
+They asked what I wanted for such a rewarding video, and I said there is only one thing- A Vandenberg.
+They had a few left in the vault, and luckily there was a raspberry one!
 I play the guitar at home.
 I used to take it out on the road until an unfortunate situation where some idiot tried stealing it at a jam I took it to.
-Nice try jerk!
-It’s irreplaceable at this point so I keep it safe at home.
+Nice try, jerk!
+It’s irreplaceable at this point, so I keep it safe at home.

 How about your lime green Jackson Adrian Smith?

-My green Adrian Smith model is a one of a kind gift Jackson had made for me.
+My green Adrian Smith model is one of a kind gift Jackson had made for me.
 I saw that green when it first came out on a Flying V they released at Namm a good hmmm seven years ago?
 I had to have it!
-They were on board with the idea but had to get the blessing from a very important person – Adrian Smith himself.
+They were on board with the idea but had to get the blessing from a vital person – Adrian Smith himself.
 After he gave the green light, Greeny was on its way to me.
 I love that thing.
 I still play it today.
-It has taken a break from tours the last year or so but it may show its face again.
+It has taken a break from tours the last year or so, but it may show its face again.
 You never know.

 Yes.
 The music was second nature to me since I grew up listening to all of their tunes.
 When it comes to my favorite music, I view myself as a chameleon of sorts.
 I like tearing things apart and becoming one with anything I am playing.
 Try to step inside their shoes or brain and try to understand why they choose this note or that phrase.
-After you do that for awhile you step back and see the huge canvas for what it is and how the paint works.
+After you do that for a while, you step back and see the large canvas for what it is and how the paint works.

 Do you improvise in the band?